Where In The ‘Walking Dead’ Universe Has Heath Disappeared To?

 It was also suggested in this article that Hawkins appeared eager to reprising his role as Heath at some point in The Walking Dead‘s future.

-However, considering the trailer for Episode 15 of The Walking Dead indicates the Alexandrians will pay a visit to Oceanside in this week’s episode, maybe fans will find out what happened to Heath.
+However, considering the trailer for the final episodes of Season 7 of The Walking Dead indicates the Alexandrians will pay a visit to Oceanside, maybe fans will find out what happened to Heath.

 What do you think happened to Heath in The Walking Dead?
 Let us know your thoughts and theories by commenting below!